+TESTIMONY

-TESTIMONY "With more and more of the world's citizens living in unsustainable informal settlements and with climate change worsening as global temperatures rise, the need to "rise up" is clear to address the sustainability of our urban poor.
+"With more and more of the world's citizens living in unsustainable informal settlements and with climate change worsening as global temperatures rise, the need to "rise up" is clear to address the sustainability of our urban poor.
 Fiji strives for that future every day.
 We do so for our sake, particularly for those of our most vulnerable ones.
 But we also do so knowing that our successes are shared by our fellow global citizens.
 Every problem we solve adds knowledge and experience that strengthens cities and communities across our region and around the world.
 That's why I'm so glad to be here today to mark another milestone in our global cooperation."

+Mr. Frank Bainimarama.

-Mr. Frank Bainimarama, Prime Minister of Fiji, at UN-Habitat's flagship RISE-UP launch (World Urban Forum 10, Abu Dhabi, February 2020).
-BEFORE AND AFTER: Primary School Anchilo, Nampula District, Nampula Province.
+Prime Minister of Fiji, at UN-Habitat's flagship RISE-UP launch (World Urban Forum 10, Abu Dhabi, February 2020) Applying mixed materials for enhanced resilience in a local community affected by cyclones, Primary School Anchilo, Nampula District, Nampula Province, Mozambique. © UN-Habitat